-This module explains how to configure Windows 10 by using tools such as the Settings app, Control Panel, Windows PowerShell, Remote Server Administration Tools (RSAT) and Group Policy Objects (GPOs).
+This module explains how to configure Windows 10 by using tools such as the Settings app, Control Panel, Windows PowerShell, Remote Server Administration Tools (RSAT), and Group Policy Objects (GPOs).
 It describes the different types of user accounts, and the benefits of using a Microsoft account.
-This module also describes Microsoft OneDrive, and how it integrates with Windows 10.
+It also covers the common configuration options in Windows 10.
+Additionally, this module describes Microsoft OneDrive and its integration with Windows 10.

-•Overview of Tools Used to Configure Windows 10
+Overview of Tools You Can Use to Configure Windows 10

 Lab : Configuring Windows 10

 Using the Settings App